BrookJeynes/2020DigitalStudyGuide/README.md

 **Latency**

 Usually measured in milliseconds, latency is the  time it takes for data or a request to go from the source to the destination.
-Latency depends on the type of Network, the type of packets being transferred.
+Latency depends on the type of Network or the type of packets being transferred.

 Latency can either be measured as the **Round Trip Time (RTT)** or the **Time to First Byte (TTFB)**:

-**RTT** is defined as the amount of time it takes a packet to get from the client to the server and back.
+- **RTT** is defined as the amount of time it takes a packet to get from the client to the server and back.

-**TTFB** is the amount of time it takes for the server to receive the first byte of data when the client sends a request.
+- **TTFB** is the amount of time it takes for the server to receive the first byte of data when the client sends a request.

 <br>